 In 2005, the City of Hamilton built the North viewing platforms, associated trails and parking area to provide a safe and accessible location from which to view Albion Falls and to discourage the creation and use of informal trails.

 Informal trails do continue to be created and used by the public on the South side of Albion Falls as there is no formal access or viewing platform.
 There is evidence of erosion and ecological degradation along the South slopes and safety concerns have required the City to fence off the area to protect the public.
-Despite the warning signs and physical barriers, there have been continued attempts to by-pass the safety measures and continue to use the informal foot paths.
+Despite the warning signs and physical barriers, there have been continued attempts to by-pass the safety measures to access and use the informal foot paths.

 In 2017, the same year the South access was fenced, the City of Hamilton applied for grant funding and allocated capital budget to help fund the investigations and studies required to determine if and where constructing a South access and viewing platform was feasible.
 The investigations include engagement of relevant stakeholders and authorities having jurisdiction and a component of the works will include functional and detailed design of an access and viewing platform.